3.1 Automated fencing dummy

 The brief

-Designed a purely mechanical fencing training station capable of simulating an opponent’s attack, so fencers could practice defensive technique without a live partner.
+Designed a purely mechanical fencing training station capable of simulating an opponent's attack, allowing fencers to practice defensive techniques without a training partner.

 The problem

-University projects often suffer from weak management.
-In a team of five friends, we stayed stuck in open-ended ideation.
-With two weeks left and no CAD started, the project was at real risk.
+University projects often suffer from a lack of clear management.
+In a team of five friends, we became stuck in the "idea generation" phase.
+With only two weeks left and no CAD models started, the project was at risk.

-I stepped in, produced a technical roadmap, and split the machine into buildable subsystems so everyone could execute in parallel.
+I realized that I needed to step in.
+I created a technical roadmap, and split the machine into buildable subsystems so everyone could execute in parallel.

 MCG 2101 · University of Ottawa · Winter 2022